sidneycadot/nexstar/README.md

 This code follows the NexStar Communication Protocol as described in NexStarCommunicationProtocolV1.2.pdf

+This latest version of this code is located at https://github.com/circuitqed/nexstar

 This code is forked from https://github.com/sidneycadot/nexstar

 The main class is NexstarHandController and supports the following methods: